emojicode/emojicode.github.io/src/guides/api.md

 >!H Do not abuse foreign classes.
 If the class can be defined in Emojicode,
 >!H define it there (too).

-If your foreign class stores an object that requires destruction define a private method for destruction that you implement in C++.
-Then call that method from the destructor you define in C++:
+If your foreign class stores an object that requires destruction make sure to implement an appropriate deinitializer and call your C++ class’ destructor:

 ```c++
 extern "C" void sThreadDestruct(Thread *thread) {